MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-3d-model-product.md

 3. On the **Active 3D Products** page, select your product.

-4. Under **3D Viewer**, select the model for which you want to create a thumbnail.
+4. Under **3D viewer**, select the model for which you want to create a thumbnail.

 5. Select **Create Thumbnail**.